-Between Weeks 1-8 of the fieldwork experience, the student must notify, in writing, the academic fieldwork coordinator of their intent to end the fieldwork experience, including a justification for this action.
-For students who choose to end a fieldwork experience between Weeks 1-8, the academic fieldwork coordinator of record, in consultation with the Academic Standing Committee Chair, will evaluate the circumstances that led the student to terminate the fieldwork experience to determine: a) the appropriate grade b) whether or not the student is permitted to proceed with fieldwork and c) if the student is permitted proceed with fieldwork, the requirements that must be met.
-Because of the logistics involved in scheduling fieldwork, students must anticipate a minimum of a 3-month and up to a 12-month delay in rescheduling off cycle fieldwork.
+Between Weeks 1-8 of the fieldwork experience, the student must notify, in writing, the Academic Fieldwork Coordinators of their intent to end the fieldwork experience, including a justification for this action.
+For students who choose to end a fieldwork experience between Weeks 1-8, the Academic Fieldwork Coordinator of record, in consultation with the Academic Standing Committee Chair, will evaluate the circumstances that led the student to terminate the fieldwork experience to determine: a) the appropriate grade b) whether or not the student is permitted to proceed with fieldwork and c) if the student is permitted to proceed with fieldwork, students must anticipate a minimum of a 3-month and up to a 12-month delay in rescheduling off cycle fieldwork.
 Students are referred to the MS Handbook for procedures to appeal an academic decision.

-Between Weeks 9-12 of the fieldwork experience, students who choose to end a fieldwork experience will receive a grade of Unsatisfactory unless there are extenuating circumstances, as determined by the academic fieldwork coordinator of record on a case-by-case basis.
+Between Weeks 9-12 of the fieldwork experience, students who choose to end a fieldwork experience will receive a grade of Unsatisfactory unless there are extenuating circumstances, as determined by the Academic Fieldwork Coordinator of record on a case-by-case basis.

 Students receiving a grade of "Incomplete" (I) for a fieldwork course need to register for "zero credits" during the semester in which they will finish the course so that the student is covered under the University's liability insurance policy.
 Students may request an exemption from registration if they have extenuating circumstances.
 If an exemption is granted, the student must still maintain health insurance coverage.
-All health documentation and CPR certification must also be valid and current in order to return to fieldwork.
+All health documentation, BLS/CPR certification, trainings, and any other such requirements must also be valid and current in order to return to fieldwork.